5 people with four in traditional Peruvian clothing

 Academics at the Oxford Department of International Development (ODID) can offer supervision in a wide range of subjects, including migration, refugees and humanitarianism; urban, agrarian and environmental development; political and social change and conflict; state-making and disciplinary regimes; public health and social policies; global governance, diplomatic studies, and security; economic growth and structural transformation; macroeconomics and public finance; firms and households; poverty and inequality; and technology.
 The department also has close connections with other departments and research centres across the University.

-As a DPhil student you will undertake your own original research project under the guidance of your supervisor, whom you will typically meet two to three times a term.
+As a DPhil student you will undertake your own original research project under the guidance of your supervisor.
 The supervisor will help develop and guide your project and, at later stages, provide feedback on chapter drafts.
 However, you will work to a significant extent on your own, and you will need a high level of motivation and self-discipline.

 As a PRS, you will also take one taught course, either in research methods or from an Oxford master’s degree relevant to your research, which will be examined.
 Full-time students usually transfer to full DPhil status by the end of their first year and part-time students usually transfer by the end of their second year.

 Following satisfactory progress and transfer to full DPhil status, you may leave Oxford for up to three terms (six terms for part-time students) in order to conduct fieldwork, if the project requires.
-You will then continue the course by carrying out your own research under the guidance of your supervisor, with whom you will continue to meet or correspond with regularly.
+You will then continue the course by carrying out your own research under the guidance of your supervisor, with whom you will have the opportunity to meet or correspond with.
 Full-time students should return to Oxford after fieldwork for at least three terms.

 Applicants wishing to study part-time while in employment will be asked to provide a letter from their employer confirming that they are supportive of the study and are willing to release them from the workplace for study in Oxford, independent study and any fieldwork necessary for data collection.
 In addition, where appropriate, students will be required to obtain the written agreement from their employer for the use of their employer’s data in their research.